Official Regalia of the Modern Templar Order:

 This historical fact proves that the idea of white robes was specifically condemned by the early Knights Templar, precisely because they appealed to the “pride” (the “ego”) of the unworthy seeking self-aggrandizement.
 This establishes that white robes were considered to be contrary to the genuine core beliefs and principles of the original Templar Order.
 Therefore, real and authentic Templar Knights in fact wore light brown uniforms.

-The historical fact of Templar robes being light-brown is further confirmed by the regalia of the Eastern European Teutonic Knights, which were a direct branch of the founding Western European Knights Templar.
+The historical fact of Templar robes being light brown is further confirmed by the regalia of the Eastern European Teutonic Knights, established in 1190 AD as a direct branch of the founding Western European Knights Templar .
 The Teutonic robes are well-known to have been “brown”.
 This is because they were simply a darker shade of the Templar sand-brown, in order to better adapt to the dirt of woodlands and marshlands as field conditions instead of desert sand.

-The trademark tunic and cloak bearing the red cross was not established until 1146 AD, by order of Pope Eugenius, 28 years after the Order was created.
+No Red Cross – The trademark tunic and cloak bearing the red cross was not established until 1146 AD, by order of Pope Eugenius, 28 years after the Order was created.
 While distinctive, and later of great fame due to worldwide renown of the Knights Templar, historians point out that this regalia proved to be a major strategic disadvantage, as “the red cross would also serve as a bulls-eye for the enemies’ arrows and lances.”
 That failed experiment of wearing large red crosses was abolished shortly thereafter.
-Since the controlling rule for Templar regalia was a requirement of practical utility in the field, this historical conclusion establishes that wearing regalia with large crosses cannot be a part of authentic Knights Templar regalia in the modern era.

 Modern Regalia of the Order of the Temple of Solomon